nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hrs/README.rst

 When notification of Heart Rate Measurement characteristic is enabled, the Heart Rate Measurement, containing the current value for all the components of the Heart Rate Measurement characteristic, is notified each time the Heart Rate measurement timer expires.
 When notification of Battery Level characteristic is enabled, the Battery Level is notified each time the Battery Level measurement timer expires.

+The sample supports bonding with the connected device.
+The services security configurations are kept open to allow reading the characteristics without bonding with the device.

+User interface
+**************

+Button 1:
+   Keep the button pressed while resetting the board to delete bonding information for all peers stored on the device.

 Programming the S115 SoftDevice
 *******************************